 Besseggen is one of Norway's most popular mountain classics.
 Some would argue that it is a must-do hike for all Norwegians.
 An estimated 60,000 people walk the Besseggen ridge every year.
 The green waters of the Gjende lake, cradled amidst the steep mountains of the majestic Jotunheimen National Park, create the perfect scenery.
 Bessvatnet lake, on the opposite side of the ridge, is considered to be Norway's clearest lake, where you can see as far as 30 meters below the surface of the water.

-News for summer 2017: You have to book your ticket on the Gjende Boat in advance.
-Some departures are already sold out, so order your tickets as soon as possible.
+You can book your ticket on the Gjende Boat in advance.
 Buy ticket here!

 How long does the hike take?